 We already have a very generic way of modeling actors in a game, using the Actor interface and the abstract Entity class.
-We'll now see how this modeling is extended in the model to incorporate the specifics of actors evolving on a grid.
+We'll now see how this modeling is extended in the toolkit to incorporate actors evolving on a grid.
 The classes described below are in the areagame.actor package.